Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 • You can dispatch multiple delivery paths to different drivers within a few clicks.
 It can help you create a robust communication channel that can help you scale your delivery business with finesse.

-• A route planning and optimization tool helps you bypass the hurdles caused by manual route planning and delivers tailored performance reports of your delivery process, success rate, employee performance, and other metrics to make well-informed decisions.
+• A route planning and optimization tool helps you bypass the hurdles caused by manual route planning and delivers tailored performance reports of your delivery process, delivery success rate, employee performance, and other metrics to make well-informed decisions.

 Don’t you want that for your online delivery business?